 An anecdote from Beck's biographer, John McCallum, tells of two truck drivers he met in a barbershop in the late 1970s.
 The barber introduced him, telling the two men that McCallum was writing a book about Dave Beck: "The old Teamsters boss?" one asked.
 "Best damned president we ever had," said the others.
 "Yes, I've been a Teamsters for 37 years and say what you want about Beck, he did more for the union than anyone we ever had."

-Dave Beck lived out his last years in a comfortable flat on Seattle's Pill Hill (First Hill).
+Beck lived out his last years in a comfortable flat on Seattle's First Hill.
 He died in 1993.